• Mental Health

 What Is Depression?

 Depression is a collection of symptoms with the ability to impact all parts of the way a person thinks, feels, and behaves.
-Because the term “depression” covers a range of disorders and symptoms, the way one person experiences depression can vary greatly from someone else.
+Because the term “depression” covers a range of disorders and symptoms, how depression feels for one person can vary greatly from someone else.

 What Causes Depression?